hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added feature to run hCaptcha script and styles on pages where it is used only.

 = 1.9.2 =
-* Fixed issue with WooCommerce on my-account page - captcha was requested even if solved properly.
+* Fixed issue with WooCommerce on my-account page - hCaptcha was requested even if solved properly.

 = 1.9.1 =
 * Fixed issue with Contact Form 7 - reset hCaptcha widget when form is not validated.